A mobile app for Waltham Forest?

 Some of the videos on our website are subtitled and have transcriptions.
 Work needs to be done with Council services that produce videos to make sure they produce accessible videos as a matter of course.

-- The images we use on the home page of the website sometimes have insufficient colour contrast.
+The banner image we use on the home page of the website sometimes has insufficient colour contrast.
+We will review this design by October 2022 to see if we can remove this issue.

 Our main online processes are built and hosted using Granicus’ GovService.
 Our forms have a number of issues: